 A large body of evidence shows the connection of ancient cultures to annually repeating celestial events.
-In many old cultures, temple axes are typically aligned either along cardinal directions (with the pyramides in Egypt as most popular kand best studied example) or towards solstice risings and settings of the sun, e.g. Persepolis [9].
-Another frequently cited example is Stonehenge and many other megalithic sites, which were presumably overinterpreted by various authors, most notably Thom [10], but are largely accepted as sun- and moon-oriented temples [5].
-Also medieval churches were frequently oriented towards the rising point of the Sun on the day of the church's patron [4].
+In many old cultures, temple axes are typically aligned either along cardinal directions (e.g., the Pyramids in Egypt are the most popular and best studied example) or towards solstitial risings and settings of the sun, e.g. Persepolis [1].
+Another frequently cited example is Stonehenge and many other megalithic sites, which were presumably overinterpreted by various authors, most notably Thom [2], but are largely accepted as sun- and moon-oriented temples [3].
+Also medieval churches were frequently oriented towards the rising point of the Sun on the day of the church's patron [4], while Muslim mosques (at least their interior) must be geographically oriented towards Mecca.

 Apparently the orientation of buildings has a much older tradition.
-Since the 1960s, aerial photography, later combined with geomagnetic prospection with highly sensitive caesium magnetometers and, where possible, successive excavations, discovered a certain class of neolithic circular enclosures: Kreisgrabenanlagen (KGA).
+Since the 1960s, systematic aerial photography, later combined with geomagnetic prospection with highly sensitive caesium magnetometers and, where possible, successive excavations, discovered a certain class of neolithic circular enclosures: Kreisgrabenanlagen (KGA).
 They typically consisted of 1-3 nearly circular wooden palisade walls, surrounded by 1-3 ditches, which were V-shaped and up to 6m deep and 12m wide.
 The circular ditches were broken by "earth bridges", which allowed people to enter the enclosure through gaps ("doors") in the palisades.
-The overall diameter of these Kreisgrabenanlagen is approximately 40-180m.
-The best archaeological survey results, short of the slow and very costly direct excavation, come from measuring the minute deviations of the Earth's natural magnetic field caused by the different qualities of soil which today
+The